Webfreshener/datamatic/README.md

     }]
 };

-// update the rxVO
+// update the model
 // this will trigger the next notification obj.model.topScores[0].score++;

-// invalid attempt update the rxVO
+// invalid attempt update the model
 // this will trigger the error notification
 // reason: "topScores/items/score" is type is integer obj.model.topScores[0].score = "1234";

-// invalid attempt update the rxVO
+// invalid attempt update the model
 // this will trigger the error notification
 // reason: "topScores" is marked as required delete obj.model.topScores;